-Exemption From Generation-Skipping Transfer Taxes
+The Exemption From Generation-Skipping Transfer Taxes

-How the tax works and how to avoid it.
+How the tax works and how to avoid it

-The generation-skipping tax, also called the GST or generation-skipping transfer tax, can be incurred when grandparents do pretty much what it sounds like -- they directly transfer a certain amount of money or property to their grandchildren without first leaving it to their parents.
+The generation-skipping tax (GST), also sometimes called the generation-skipping transfer tax, can be incurred when grandparents directly transfer money or property to their grandchildren without first leaving it to their parents.

 The Generation-Skipping Tax Exemption

-Under the terms of ATRA, the GST tax exemption increased to $5.25 million.
-The GST tax rate jumped to 40 percent.
+Under the terms of ATRA, the GST tax exemption increased to $5.25 million but the GST tax rate jumped to 40 percent.
 ATRA also indexed the exemption for inflation, so it has subsequently increased from year to year.
-The 2014 generation-skipping transfer tax exemption went up to $5.34 million, and as of 2017, it's set at $5.45 million.
-The GST tax rate remains at 40 percent.
+The 2014 generation-skipping transfer tax exemption went up to $5.34 million, and as of 2017, it was set at $5.45 million.

 State-Level GST Taxes

 Many states that collect state estate taxes also collect state generation-skipping transfer taxes.
-Check with your state taxing authority, your accountant or your estate planning attorney to learn the rules in your location.
+Check with your state taxing authority, your accountant, or your estate planning attorney to learn the rules in your location.

-NOTE: State and local laws change frequently, and the above information may not reflect the most recent changes.
+NOTE: State and local laws change frequently, and this information may not reflect the most recent changes.
 Please consult with an accountant or an attorney for current tax or legal advice.
 The information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.